superbderrick/UnitySwift/README.md

 # UnitySwift

-This is a sample code that integrates Unity in an iOS app using Swift
+This is a sample code that integrates Unity in an iOS app using Swift The sample is based on the uaal example provided by unity.
+Please refer to the sample below

 ### Demo
 ![](https://github.com/superbderrick/UnitySwift/blob/main/demo/123.gif?raw=true)